Process for student respondents. For concerns regarding actions of faculty or staff, see procedures here.

 b.
 A no-contact order (which also includes confidentiality requirements) between the complainant and respondent will be issued if one is not already in place.
 This helps ensure the integrity and privacy of the process.

 c.
-The Dean will make available at any time, before, during or after the hearing process, and whether or not the complainant participates in the investigation and adjudication, additional reasonable accommodations to increase their safety and well being on campus.
+The Dean of the College will make available at any time, before, during or after the hearing process, and whether or not the complainant participates in the investigation and adjudication, additional reasonable accommodations to increase their safety and well being on campus.
 These may include changes of housing accommodations (or changing of the respondents’ housing, if preferred and appropriate) , academic accommodations such as extensions, tutors, changes of class schedule.
 Accommodations may also include changes of class modality (for example, switching to an independent study) if needed in order to ensure access to academic opportunity for the complainant in a class where the complainant and respondent are both participants.

 a.
 Both the complainant and respondent have the right to have an advisor of their choosing present with them for all parts of the process, including any meeting with campus officials, with the hearing panel, and with the investigator.
 The advisor can speak to the complainant/respondent at any time during the process but cannot speak directly to the investigator or to the hearing panel.

 b.
-If a student reports a sexual assault but does not wish to participate in the investigation and adjudication process, the situation will be reviewed by the Title IX Committee for student concerns.
+If a person reports a sexual assault by a student but does not wish to participate in the investigation and adjudication process, the situation will be reviewed by the Title IX Committee for student concerns.
 (This committee ordinarily consists of the Director of Sexual Assault Prevention and Response, the Dean of the College, a representative of the Davis Center, and a representative of Health Services).
 That committee will determine whether there is sufficient information to proceed with an investigation and adjudication without the participation of the complainant, and also whether there is evidence of a risk to the larger campus community such that a timely warning to the campus should be issued.

 c.
 If a respondent does not wish to participate in the investigation and adjudication process, the process will proceed without their contribution to the determination of the facts of the case.
 The respondent should note that the appeal process based on appearance of new information not available to the hearing panel does not apply in cases of deliberate omission of information by the appellant, including refusal by the appellant to participate in the investigation.